gauge-sh/tach/README.md

 [Docs](https://never-over.github.io/modguard/)

 ### What is modguard?
-Modguard allows you to enforce boundaries and dependencies between your python modules.
+Modguard allows you to enforce boundaries and dependencies between your Python modules.
 Each module can also define it's public interface.

 This enforces an architecture of decoupled modules, and avoids modules becoming tightly intertwined.
 If a module tries to import from another module that is not listed as a dependency, modguard will throw an exception.